Faqs By Pinball FAQ

 - A Dayton Bass Shaker driver with discrete amplification

 - Enhanced speaker drivers for the backbox

 - A full-size pinball coin door

-- Addressable LED Matrix lighting on the sides and back of the playfield (optional extra for Standard/Xtreme)
+- Addressable LED Matrix lighting on the sides and back of the playfield, under-cabinet, on speaker grilles, and topper that provide a spectacular lightshow that is driven by in-game events (optional extra for Standard/Xtreme)

 - 200 Watt 5V Power supply and Teensy-based controller for the LED Matrix lighting system

 - Perspex overlay and channels for the LED Matrix lighting system

 - A multi-layer custom designed topper with built-in LED lighting